Xophmeister/stupidTrains/README.md

 ## Statistical Analyses

 The database stores the scheduled arrival times of trains on a route.
-It must be noted that South West Trains don't publish arrival times for minor stations, so we must use the published departure times.
-As one generally departs after arriving, this skews the statistics in South West Train's favour.
+It must be noted that South West Trains doesn't publish arrival times for minor stations, so we must use the published departure times.
+As one generally departs after arriving, this skews the statistics in South West Trains' favour.

 My protocol for recording data is as follows: